apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/01-standard-widgets.md

 ## Widget Types

 Apostrophe offers a range of widgets, and you can easily create your own.
 Here are some of the most popular widgets.
-Later on we'll also talk about "pieces" and how they allow you to create and reuse the same content around the site via pages and widgets.
+Later on you'll also talk about "pieces" and how they allow you to create and reuse the same content around the site via pages and widgets.

 ### `'apostrophe-rich-text'`